 This course examines the interrelationships between the nature of fluid properties; the behavior of fluids at rest and in motion; and the utilization of fluids to effectively accomplish a wide range of useful purposes.
-Laboratory experience and observation develop a working knowledge of fluid properties, fluid behavior, and fluid systems for power transmission and control; 2 hours of lecture, 3 hours of laboratory per week.
-Prerequisite: CIS 1050: MEC 1010: PHY 1041.
-Corequisite: MAT 1520
+Lab experience and observation develop a working knowledge of fluid properties, fluid behavior, and fluid systems for power transmission and control.

+Prerequisite: MEC 1010; PHY 1041